By the Rev. Dr. Ed Hird

 Valentine’s Day rolls around every year without fail.
 Husbands forget Feb 14th at their peril.
 Somehow our wives interpret our forgetting Valentine’s Day as a sign that we don’t care, that we may be putting other priorities like work and sports above them.
 So, husbands, be warned.
 Flowers are much cheaper than lawyers.

-My wife served as our St. Simon’s NV Music Director for several decades, co-ordinating several different choirs and contemporary worship bands.
+My wife served for decades as our St. Simon’s NV Music Director, co-ordinating several different choirs and contemporary worship bands.
 Archbishop David Somerville, who first ordained me, once said that if the devil ever gets into the church, he will come in through the choir.
 Because music is so closely connected to worship, it makes sense why music can easily be contentious.
 Sometimes people have worship wars over contemporary songs vs. traditional hymns.
 At St. Simon’s NV, we decided in 1996 to honour both expressions by offering both a traditional 9am BCP service and a contemporary 10:30am service.
-Because my dear wife is musically bilingual, she is able to encourage both expressions with integrity.
+Because my dear wife is musically bilingual, she was able to encourage both expressions with integrity.
 Unlike many church choir directors who are always quitting and creating havoc, my dear wife was a source of musical stability for over two decades.
 Dynamic music is a key to a vibrant, healthy Church.

 My wife and I went to Winston Churchill High School in Vancouver, both graduating forty-eight years ago in 1972.
 But we only really noticed each other from a distance.
 We became friends while taking the bus home from the University of British Columbia.
 She was in Music naturally, and I was in Social Work, dreaming about becoming an Anglican priest.
 For around a year, we were only good friends.
 But eventually the penny dropped and I saw the light.
 My wife really impressed me with her great listening skills, her good sense of humour, and her hard work.